-Summary: OCTA and Caltrans are working together to widen I-405 through the Cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster in the approximately 16 mile project area.
+Summary: OCTA and Caltrans are working together to widen I-405 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster in the approximately 16 mile project area.
 These improvements will add one general purpose lane, add a second lane to be combined with the existing HOV lane to provide a dual express lanes facility, and improve the local interchanges along the corridor from SR-73 to I-605.3

-During the guarter, work continued on ROW acquisition, utility coordination and public outreach.
+During the quarter, work continued on ROW acquisition, utility coordination and public outreach.
 OCTA is in possession of 99 percent of the property necessary for construction with the remaining one percent on schedule.
-Other work included review of design-builder submittals along with design and construction submittals.
+Design is substantially complete.
+Work continued on the review of various design and construction submittals.
 OCTA's toll lanes system integrator, Kapsch, is under contract and working with OCTA and the design-builder.
 Significant roadway construction activities including installation of drainage systems, retaining walls, and paving are underway.
-Additionally, over 42 walls are under construction or completed.
+Additionally, over 50 walls are under construction or completed.
 Significant bridge construction continued on Fairview Road, Magnolia Street, Goldenwest Street, Bolsa Chica Road and Westminster Boulevard bridges.
 These are two-stage bridges, which means traffic is maintained on the remaining portion of the existing bridge while the first half of the new bridge is constructed.
-Construction continued at the McFadden Avenue, Talbert Avenue and Bushard Street bridges, which are one-stage bridges that are closed to traffic during construction.
+Stage 1 of the Goldenwest Street and Bolsa Chica Road bridges were completed and opened to traffic during this quarter.
+Construction continued at the McFadden Avenue, Talbert Avenue, Bushard Street, and Edwards Street bridges, which are one-stage bridges that are closed to traffic during construction.
 Construction also continued at the Beach Boulevard, Bolsa railroad crossing, old Navy railroad crossing, Santa Ana River and Harbor Boulevard bridges which consists of widening the existing freeway bridges over those facilities.
 OCTA also continued targeted public outreach through neighborhood meetings in anticipation of construction activities.
 Construction is scheduled to be completed in 2023.
-OCTA and Caltrans to extend lane closure hours / work windows where possible due to significantly less traffic in the construction area as a result of the Governor's stay-at-home order.
-These longer work windows provide the contractor (at their discretion), the opportunity to potentially complete some activites sooner than originally anticipated.
+From March to the end of May, OCTA and Caltrans provided extended lane closure hours / work windows where possible due to significantly less traffic in the construction area as a result of the Governor's stay-at-home order.
+These longer work windows provided the contractor (at their discretion) the opportunity to potentially complete some activities sooner than originally anticipated.
+As the stay-at-home order is gradually lifted and traffic volumes continue to rise, OCTA will continue to work with Caltrans to extend lane closure hours and work windows where possible.